axlemn/plot-.xyz/README.md

 Usage Notes
 ===========
-To use, run "python monitor\_changes.py".
+To use, run "python monitor\_changes.py" .
+May also give the name of an alternate directory to monitor.

 TODO
 ====
 - Modify setup.py file
-- Add feff processing
+------------ Add feff processing and averaging
-- Allow pointing of program to another folder
+- Include testfiles
-- Sanitize output
+- Run atoms and feff6

 Known bugs
 =====
-- Repetition of processing when an old file is updated
+- Repetition of processing when an old file is updated in Vim

 Changelog
 ==========